 "One relatively recent development in the realm of ADHD treatments is working memory training.
 Working memory (WM) refers to the ability to hold and manipulate information in mind for subsequent use and is critically important for a variety of learning activities.
 For example, when a child is asked questions about a story he has read, working memory allows the child to retain and review the story information in mind to answer the questions.
 In doing mental math, working memory is used to hold the digits in mind and manipulate them, e.g., add or subtract, to generate the answer."

-From July 2012, Attention Research Update
+(David Rabiner, Ph.D: Attention Research Update

-Natural remedies without medication or supplements
+Natural remedies - without medication or supplements

-- Behavioral parent-training.
+- Behavioral Modification

-- Behavioral classroom management.
+- Behavioral Classroom Management.

-These treatment options do not necessitate the use of medication.
+It is important to note that these treatment options do not necessitate the use of medication.